Home About Us Bonspiels Calendar Game of Curling Map Membership Photo Galleries Schedules Scores & Standings Rentals Youth Curling

 time; that is they are on the ice and ready to throw the first rock by your scheduled time.

-If some members are not able to start on time inform the opponent skip,
+If some members are not able to

 · Early draws have time restraints.
 No new end begins after